 There are a variety of ways to finance your education.
 Don't assume that just because your family has a certain income you aren't eligible for financial aid.
 Do assume that the University of St. Thomas is interested in helping qualified and talented students to enroll.
 To that end, many factors are used to determine your financial aid package.
 Most students are awarded a combination of scholarships, grants, campus work and loans.

 Use our Net Price Calculator to get an estimate of your financial aid and net costs.
-This calculator is intended to provide an estimate for those students admitted as regular, undergraduate, degree-seeking students who plan to enroll in the fall of 2013.
+This calculator is intended to provide an estimate for those students seeking admission as regular, undergraduate, degree-seeking students who plan to enroll in the fall of 2014.
 Also, students must be U.S. citizens or eligible non-citizens to qualify for federal, state or institutional financial aid.

 It is important for you to know that a net price calculator and its results are just a starting point!

 You are encouraged to work through the entire financial aid and scholarship process to be certain you know what your final net price may be.
 Why?
 The net price calculator produces an estimate not a final award.
 Financial aid has many nuances that a net price calculator cannot capture.
 Family financial circumstances, financial aid programs, costs and scholarships fluctuate.
 A net price calculator cannot determine other funds for which you may be eligible.
 For example: St. Thomas has competitive scholarship programs and departmental scholarships that are annually awarded to students.
 Your interest, eligibility and the likelihood of earning such funds cannot be captured by the net price calculator.